 Aga!!
 It is SO lovely to get a chance to catch up with you once again, especially after so many huge achievements in such a short time!
 Firstly, you have got to be one of the most inspiring women we know….and second- a massive congratulations on your recent Leonardo da Vinci and Cameroon Awards are given to you on behalf of your incredible work… (which we’ll get to chat about soon)!

-For those of you who haven’t had a chance to read our first conversation with Aga, you can read that here (link back to the first blog).
+For those of you who haven’t had a chance to read our first conversation with Aga, you can read that here.

 I personally cannot wait to dive in and learn more about your journey in the past year!
 So without further ado….

 At this very moment, you’re still in Europe after what looks like the most stunning trip where you’ve received The Cameroon Award AND the prestigious Leonardo da Vinci Prize for your work in socio-cultural photojournalism/documentary work!
 Can you tell us more about each award and their significance / what they honour?